California reparations task force dives into what is owed

 The group discussed how the state may address its impact on Black families whose property was seized through eminent domain.
 The topic garnered renewed attention after lawmakers last year voted to return a beachfront property known as Bruce’s Beach to descendants of the Black residents who owned it until it was taken in the 20th century.

-Officials from Oakland, Sacramento, Los Angeles and other California cities were set to speak about local reparations efforts.
+Officials from Oakland, Sacramento, Los Angeles and other California cities spoke about local reparations efforts.

 In September, economists started listing preliminary estimates for what could be owed by the state as a result of discriminatory policies.
 But they said they need more data to come up with more complete figures.